AndrewYoung72/challenge-18-nosql-awy/README.md

   - [License](#license)

 ## Installation
   Entering node index.js in the CLI will spin up the server and a prompt will be displayed in the terminal stating "API server running on port 3001!".
-From there the use can interact with the server on Insomnia.
+From there the user can interact with the server on Insomnia.

 ## Future Development